pfuhr/InfoRet/README.md

 # InfoRet
-This is a a github repository for the information retrieval project of Paul Fuhr with topic "identifying the human values behind arguments".
+This is a a github repository for the information retrieval project of Paul Fuhr with topic "Human value detection".

 The project report can be found in InfoRetPaulFuhr.pdf.